"I just need a few quick shots for a holiday card/engagement announcement. It won’t take long.”

 You can’t be Instagram.

-You’ll go into these mini session events knowing that your average sale will be relatively small, but you’re banking on converting some of these clients into full-service sessions in the future.
-By batching these sessions in one day and one location, you’ll also be able to control the amount of work you spend shooting and editing, thus saving you valuable time and money.
+The idea behind these mini photo sessions is not to make a huge sale, but to convert some of these clients into full-service sessions in the future.
+By combining these sessions into one day and one location, you’ll also be able to control the amount of work you spend shooting and editing, thus saving you valuable time and money.

 ~ The F Stops Here is an exclusive collection of articles by Design Aglow, designed to be used and shared by photographers.
-Look for this column twice monthly here on the Design Aglow Blog and feel free to grab & share on your site, blog and/or social media pages with a byline and link to DesignAglow.com.
+Feel free to grab & share on your site, blog and/or social media pages with a byline and link to DesignAglow.com.